MENU

 Innovation is not accidental, it’s strategic

-By embracing diversity, enabling collaboration, and acknowledging the potential of every team member, you can help spark novel ideas.
-And by fostering a sense of psychological safety, you can encourage employees to take bold risks.
+By embracing diversity, enabling collaboration, and recognizing the potential of every team member, you can spark novel ideas.
+Foster psychological safety, and you’ll encourage bold risks.

 Claire Hastwell